 Kansas City Public School District Programming

 This money is for the purpose of funding educational programs for students who reside in the Kansas City public school district.
-Sixty percent of the funds shall be used to support a research-based extended learning program.
+Seventy percent of the funds shall be used to support a research-based extended learning program.